What is the pain in the back of my knee?

 Pain Behind the Knee

-The first possible cause can be biceps femoris tendonitis.
+The first possible cause can be biceps femoris tendonitis or hamstring tendonitis.
 This is a medical term for the inflammation of the hamstring tendon which is a muscle that attaches on the back of the upper leg.
+You can also have a strain or muscle pull to the hamstring muscle.
 This muscle hooks into the back of the knee.
 Pain mainly occurs with bending of the knee and can be caused by kicking sports, running downhill and sprinting.
+The best way to treat this condition is to rest, ice and start to slowly improve your hamstring flexibility.
+See the image below for a seated hamstring stretch.

 Another possible issue is gastrocnemius pain, which is inflammation of the large calf muscle.
-This tendon starts at the back of the knee and continues down into the heel.
+This calf tendon starts at the back of the knee and continues down into the heel.
 This problem is usually an overuse injury with pain at the inside of the back of the knee.
 The Achilles tendon is also prone to tendonitis or a tear or rupture.
 The patient will feel a “pop” or feel a sharp pain in their lower calf area.
+If you feel a popping sensation in the back of your lower leg, you need to be properly evaluated by a physician.

 Posterior Cruciate Ligament Injuries